janneshopman/RKSymFoam/README.md

 paper "A symmetry-preserving second-order time-accurate PISO-based method." by E.M.J.
 Komen, J.A.
 Hopman, E.M.A.
 Frederix, F.X.
 Trias and R.W.C.P.
 Verstappen.
-One notable adjustment is made in the pressure gradient interpolation to follow the paper "An energy-preserving unconditionally stable fractional step method on collocated grids." by D.
+One notable adjustment is made in the pressure gradient interpolation to follow the paper "On a symmetry-preserving unconditionally stable projection method on collocated unstructured grids for incompressible flows" by D. Santos, J.A.
+Hopman, C.D.
+Pérez-Segarra, F.X.
+Trias.
+The pseudo-symplectic Runge-Kutta integrators included in this work are extracted from the paper "Explicit Runge-Kutta schemes for incompressible flow with improved energy-conservation properties." by
-Santos Serrano, F.X.
-Trias Miquel, G. Colomer Rey and C.D.
-Pérez Segarra.
-The pseudo-symplectic Runge-Kutta integrators included in this work are                                                          extracted from the paper "Explicit Runge-Kutta schemes for incompressible                                                        flow with improved energy-conservation properties." by F. Capuano, G.                                                            Coppola, L. Rández, and L. de Luca.
+F. Capuano, G. Coppola, L. Rández, and L. de Luca.
 For a description of the method, please refer to these papers.

+## RKSymFoam with LES

+A separate branch RKSymLES is created for a version of RKSymFoam which supports the usage of LES models.
+Models that are readily available in OpenFOAM are supported by this solver.

+## RKSymMagFoam

+An extension of RKSymFoam to handle magnetohydrodynamic flows at low magnetic Reynolds numbers is added in applications/solvers/RKSymMagFoam.
+This solver also includes a method to measure the checkerboard effect and, if desirable, use this measurement to dynamically counter-act the problem.
+This method is described in "Quantifying the checkerboard problem to reduce numerical dissipation" by J.A.
+Hopman, D. Santos, À.
+Alsalti-Baldellou, J. Rigola and F.X.
+Trias.
+A tutorial case for laminar magnetohydrodynamic duct flows are available in cases/laminarMHDDuct, where a separate README is available with more info.

 ## Authors